-4 Night Baja Mexico (Los Angeles Roundtrip) Sail Date: September 25, 2006 Cabin Type: Oceanview Traveled As: Couple Reviewed: 10 years ago
+4 Night Baja Mexico (Los Angeles Roundtrip) Sail Date: September 25, 2006 Ship: Monarch of the Seas Cabin Type: Oceanview Traveled As: Couple Reviewed: 10 years ago

 The quality of food offered in the main dinning room is similar to those you'd expect from an expensive restuarant on land.
 Even better is the fact that we were allowed to try as many items per sitting as we want.
 Each night we'd have multiple starters and deserts.

 The staff is comprised of all ethnicity and nationality.
 Yet all strive to make your cruise the best.
 All was pleasant and helpful, even when they are not on duty.

 As mentioned, the quality of the food offered in the main dining room is great.
 Unfortunately the food from the buffet left much to be desired.